Several locations in Kanagawa Prefecture are very worthwhile for birding:

-If you want to see White-bellied Green Pigeon, Terugasaki is the place to go!
+If you want to see White-bellied Green Pigeon, Terugasaki is the best place to go.

-In the early morning on hot summer or early autumn days, flocks of these pigeons drop in at this site after flying 30–40 km from the Tanzawa mountains, which rise up behind Sagami Bay.
+Early in the early morning on hot summer or early autumn days, flocks of these pigeons drop in at this site after flying 30–40 km from the Tanzawa mountains, which rise up behind Sagami Bay.
 Here, they land on small rocks offshore and drink their fill of seawater before heading back to the mountains.
-Hot summer or autumn days are best, and most of the action is over by midmorning.
+The best time to visit is from 06:00–10:00, and most of the action is over by late morning.

 The rocks are just metres offshore, so the birds are close and excellent views can be had.
 It is a popular spot for photographers -- some fantastic shots have been taken as the pigeons suddenly take off vertically in front of breaking waves.